 Smart hotel: Nest Kyoto Shijō Karasuma

-Getting to Nishiki Market
+How to get to Nishiki Market

 Nishiki Market is easy to get to however you prefer to travel.
-Kawaramachi Station on the Hankyū line provides the closest train access, while the nearest subway station is Shijō (on the Karasuma line).
+Kawaramachi Station on the Hankyū Line is the closest train station, while the nearest subway station is Shijō (on the Karasuma Line).
+For bus travelers, the closest bus stop is either Shijō-Kawaramachi or Shijo-Takakura (both on the busy Shijō-dori shopping street).

 Is Nishiki Market a night market?

 No, Nishiki Market is only open during the day.
-Unfortunately there aren’t any real night markets in Kyoto, but why not wander through Gion or check for festivals happening while you’re in town instead?
+Unfortunately, there aren’t any real night markets in Kyoto, but why not wander through Gion or check for festivals happening while you’re in town instead?

 What time does Nishiki Market open?